 5. Trading Costs

-Every time an investor buys or sells stocks, they may have to pay transaction fees that eat into their returns.
-Even investors who purchase low-fee, no-load index funds have to pay fees that go to a manager who buys and sells the stocks in the fund.
-The costs in other funds and for trading through a brokerage account will be higher.
+Every time an investor buys or sells stocks, they may have to pay transaction fees, such as commissions, that eat into their returns.
+Even investors who purchase low-fee, no-load index mutual funds — which are essentially baskets of stocks — have to pay fees that cover the costs of running the fund.

-But trading crypto can also come with substantial costs.
+The difference between stocks and crypto here isn’t substantial, because crypto trading can also come with substantial costs.
 Crypto exchanges charge fees.
-And there are “gas fees,” the costs extracted by the network to verify the validity of a given exchange on the blockchain that underlies the currency.
+And there are “gas fees,” which are the costs extracted by a network for various transactions on the blockchain.
 Those fees vary widely from one form of crypto to another.

 Some networks will raise the gas fees to speed up transactions.
 But by some estimates, the leading marketplaces charge at least 1.5% in fees to buy or to sell crypto.
 That will wipe out any gain under 3%.

 There are national agencies such as the Securities and Exchanges Commission (SEC) in the United States, which oversee stocks and stock markets.
 The regulation by those companies ensures a certain level of transparency into the publicly traded companies.

 That’s a benefit to some investors, who may have mixed feelings about government regulation.
 Decentralized networks run each cryptocurrency, with individuals focused on maintaining their technology and ensuring the integrity of the project.

 Because the issue of crypto regulation is in flux, cryptocurrencies and exchanges remain at risk of facing drastic transformation or elimination.
 For example, a key debate in 2022 has been the question of whether crypto is a security or a commodity.